Oxycodone, slow release (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Store the medicine in a safe and secure place.
 Ask your pharmacist about the best way to dispose of medicine you do not use.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how oxycodone works.
+- Some medicines can affect how oxycodone works.
 Tell your doctor if you are using any of the following:

 - Diuretic (water pill)

 - Phenothiazine medicine (including chlorpromazine, perphenazine, promethazine, prochlorperazine, thioridazine)